Zhusufeng/auto-amigo-react/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 - `/api/gas`
+  - DELETE - deletes an entry
   - GET - gets gas log for a user
+  - PATCH - updates an entry
-  - POST - adds a gas log entry for a user
+  - POST - adds a gas log entry
 - `/api/user`
   - GET - gets a user (to come)
   - POST - creates a user (to come)